outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 Be transparent about the process so that applicants know exactly what they are getting into and if they can dedicate the time to it.

 ### Challenge Yourself
-Use your new job requirements list to come up with the lightest possible process that directly addresses these and whether an applicant fits the bill or not.
-Keep the entire interview process under 3 hours maximum as a general rule.
-Publish this on your careers page transparently.
+- Use your new job requirements list to come up with the lightest possible process that directly addresses whether a candidate meets them or not.
+- Keep the entire interview process under 3 hours maximum as a general rule.
+- Publish your process on your careers page transparently.

-Ensure the process gives the applicant exposure to members of the team they will be working with _as early as possible_ so they can get answers to any questions they have and put any concerns to rest before you use up any more of their time.
+- Ensure applicants are exposed to members of the team they will be working with _as early as possible_.
+This means they can get answers to any questions they have and put any concerns to rest before you use up any more of their time.

-It's critical that the interview process and the questions are _exactly the same_ for each and every person in the pipeline.
+- It’s critical that the interview process and the questions are _exactly the same_ for each and every person in the pipeline.
 This removes as much bias as possible and avoids veering into the territory of off-topic discussions based on the interviewer’s likes and dislikes.

 > Use structured interview tactics such as questions focussed on skills and abilities sought after.
 Ask everyone the same questions in the same order. - Better Allies Approach to Hiring

 ## Elitist Hiring Says: Code Tests Ensure Quality